Bruker (BRKR) Q1 2017 Results - Earnings Call Transcript

 Derik de Bruin - Bank of America Merrill Lynch

 Right.
-But that's what's giving me confidence in the overall mid-single digit growth rate, CAGR for that NMR business.
+But that's what's giving you confidence in the overall mid-single digit growth rate, CAGR for that NMR business?

 Frank H. Laukien - Bruker Corp.